-The Texture shapes tool 📾 provides a simple and interactive means for texture assignment.
-The image the user wants to use as a texture may be chosen as follows:
+The Texture shapes tool 📾 provides an interactive means for texture assignment.
+Choose an image to use as a texture:

-- Select the Browse/pick... button and browse to the file within the project.
-The upcoming dialog also shows (at the bottom) a list of images which are already used in the current selection. - Select or drag-and-drop in an image file from the Navigator.
+- Click the Browse/pick button and browse to the file within the project.
+The upcoming dialog box also shows (at the bottom) a list of images that are already used in the current selection. - Click or drag an image file from the Navigator window.